Marma92/portfolio/README.md

 - Include a blogging system

 All this features have to be generic.
-I'd like to create fill some pages like the CV one thanks to json parser system, a bit like my old portfolio, linked higher in this page, but cleaner.
+I'd like to fill some pages like the CV one thanks to json parser system, a bit like my old portfolio, linked higher in this page, but cleaner.

 ## Licence